RouleThomas/Akizu_Lab/001_EZH1_project/007__CutRun_50dN/labtone.md

 ```

---> WT samples are weird.
+--> all samples are weird (notably WT).
 Profile are ugly and result changed when using histone or MG1655 -spike in SF...

---> XXX

 ## spike in (histone and MG1655) DiffBind Lib scaled (method 003__CutRun)